optimex-xyz/market-maker-sdk/docs/liquidation.md

 The liquidation process uses the **Morpho Liquidation Gateway** contract instead of the standard **Payment** contract.
 However, **the flow when calling the contract is similar to the normal swap payment flow**, following the same sequential steps from initial quote to final settlement.

+**IMPORTANT NOTE for PMM Operators:**
+- **Liquidation Receiving Address**: The PMM's receiving address for liquidation collateral tokens is configured manually (not part of the API response).
+Once set, **this address MUST NOT be changed during active liquidation operations** to ensure proper settlement and payment flows.

 ## Table of Contents

 - [Quick Flow Overview](#quick-flow-overview)